DDHIRC acknowledges the Traditional Owners of the land and pays respect to Elders past, present and emerging.

 Our First Nations population have unacceptable levels of disadvantage in living standards, life expectancy, education, health and employment.
 The life expectancy gap in Queensland is estimated at 10.4 years for men and 8.9 years for women.
 Child mortality (under five years old) is around three times the rate than non-Indigenous children.

-DDHIRC has a focus to improve the health outcomes of First Nations populations in the Darling Downs.
+DDHIRC has a focus to improve the health outcomes of First Nations populations in the Darling Downs and South West Queensland.

 A person’s health is influenced by many behaviours in their individual lives.
 Factors that influence how likely people are to maintain a healthy weight reside in everyday choices, working conditions, where people live, grow and age.